Connect Google Analytics to Snowflake in 2 Steps

 Although there are other methods of integrating data from Google Analytics to Snowflake, those not using Hevo must be prepared to deal with a number of limitations:

-2. Not Automatic: Each time a change is made in Google Analytics, time must be taken to manually alter the code to ensure data integrity.
+- Not Automatic: Each time a change is made in Google Analytics, time must be taken to alter the code manually to ensure data integrity.

-3. Not Real-time: The steps as set out in this article must be performed every single time data is moved from Analytics to Snowflake.
-For most users, who will be moving data on a regular basis, following these steps every time will be a cumbersome, time-consuming ordeal.
+- Not Real-time: The steps set out in this article must be performed every single time data is moved from Analytics to Snowflake.
+For most users who move data regularly, following these steps every time will be a cumbersome, time-consuming ordeal.

-4. Possibility of Irretrievable Data Loss: If at any point during this process an error occurs say, something changes in Google Analytics API or on Snowflake, serious data corruption and loss can result.
+- Possibility of Irretrievable Data Loss: If at any point during this process, an error occurs, say, something changes in Google Analytics API or on Snowflake, serious data corruption and loss can result.

 Method 2: Using Hevo Data to Move Data from Google Analytics to Snowflake

-• Step 1: Connect Hevo with Google Analytics 4 and all your data sources by simply logging in with your credentials.
+Connect Hevo with Google Analytics by simply logging in with your credentials.

-• Step 2: Configure the Snowflake destination by providing the details like Destination Name, Account Name, Account Region, Database User, Database Password, Database Schema, and Database Name.
+Provide the details for configuring the Snowflake destination, such as the Destination Name, Account Name, Account Region, Database User, Database Password, Database Schema, and Database Name.

 Conclusion